-"One of My Balls Was Hanging Out of the Sack"
+'One Of My Balls Was Hanging Out Of The Sack'

-"It Starts Off Smelling Similar to a Barbecue"
+'It Starts Off Smelling Similar To A Barbecue'

-Gal Ganzman told Esquire the first thing he noticed after surviving a 2003 suicide bombing outside the bar he owned in Tel Aviv was the smell.
+Gal Ganzman told Esquire the first thing he noticed after surviving a 2003 incendiary incident outside the bar he owned in Tel Aviv was the smell.
 It starts off "smelling similar to a barbecue.
 There's a charcoal-like whiff of gunpowder mixed with blood and burned flesh.
 It's thick and bitter, and it overpowers everything.
 You can taste it in your mouth."

-"Like Ice Picks Plunging in Both Ears at Once"
+'Like Ice Picks Plunging In Both Ears At Once'

-Journalist Mark Kukis survived several explosions while covering the Iraq War and told his story in Time Magazine in 2007.
+Journalist Mark Kukis survived several detonations while covering the Iraq War and told his story in Time Magazine in 2007.
 What's it like?
 If a mortar hits a large rock you're hiding under, it feels like "being punched hard in the back of the head with a big fist" while someone throws rocks in your face.
-If you're in an armored Humvee and a roadside bomb goes off right under where you're sitting, it feels "like ice picks plunging in both ears at once" followed by a "throbbing headache comparable to [your] most vicious hangovers."
+If you're in an armored Humvee and a roadside device goes off right under where you're sitting, it feels "like ice picks plunging in both ears at once" followed by a "throbbing headache comparable to [your] most vicious hangovers."

-"Like I'd Been Hit By a Frying Pan"
+'Like I'd Been Hit By A Frying Pan'

-Martine Wright survived the 7/7 bombings in London that killed more than 50 people and injured more than 700.
-She lost both legs in the blast and later told The Guardian the feeling was "like I was in a Tom and Jerry cartoon and I'd been hit by a frying pan," but she doesn't recall the ensuing pain.
+Martine Wright survived the 7/7 in London that ended more than 50 people and harmed more than 700.
+She lost both legs and later told The Guardian the feeling was "like I was in a Tom and Jerry cartoon and I'd been hit by a frying pan," but she doesn't recall the ensuing pain.
 She saw a big flash of white, but heard nothing.

 The policeman who helped cut her out of the train showed her the scars in his hand she inadvertently gave him because she was digging into his skin with her fingers.